KingLoui/cakephp-basekit/readme.md

-# BaseKitThemes plugin for CakePHP
+# BaseKit plugin for CakePHP

 ## Installation